bcde123/college-management-system/README.md

 # ScholarConnect

 The ScholarConnect is a website for College Management System.
-It is a MERN Stack-based system with three different login portals for students, faculty, and admin.
+It is a MERN Stack-based system with three different login portals for students, faculty, and admin.You can see the deployed project here https://flourishing-concha-e2b399.netlify.app/

 ## Tech Stack